Investment Companies: Disclosures about Investments in Another Investment Company

 |January 23, 2013||FASB Board Meeting—Decisions about the threshold and “as of” date for disclosures|

-In October 2011, the FASB issued proposed Accounting Standards Update, Financial Services—Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements (ED).
-The ED would have required an investment company to consolidate controlling financial interests in another investment company in a fund-of-funds structure.
-The Board reasoned that consolidation would provide transparency into underlying investments and obligations to which the parent investment company has economic exposure.
+During its deliberations on the joint investment companies project, the Board became concerned about transparency into the risks of an investee fund to which the investors in the reporting investment company have economic exposure.
+As part of that joint project, in October 2011, the FASB issued proposed Accounting Standards Update, Financial Services—Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements.
+The Exposure Draft would have required an investment company to consolidate controlling financial interests in another investment company in a fund-of-funds structure.

 Postgraduate Technical Assistant